- places to visit

 Deer and bear are among the wildlife emerging from the forest to feed and frolic, while the fields nurture orchids and butterflies.
 This ecologically rich property also shelters state-protected species.
 Poland Brook and its feeder streams provide habitat for a variety of fish and freshwater insects and plants.

-The Trustees are designing trails to both showcase the reservation and connect to a larger network of footpaths in Ashfield and beyond that lace this lovely part of the Pioneer Valley.
+The Pebble trail is a nice introduction to the features of the property and an easy walk.
+The Two Bridges Trail connects first to Chapel Brook Reservation, then onward into a larger network of footpaths in Ashfield and beyond that lace this lovely part of the Pioneer Valley.

 When to Visit

 Year-round, daily, sunrise to sunset.
 Allow a minimum of one hour.